duckyPad/DuckStack/README.md

 `python3 ./dsvm_make_bytecode.py test.txt test.dsb`

-* Output file can have any extension.
-	* I like to use `.dsb` for duckyScript Binary
+* For output, I like to use `.dsb` for duckyScript Binary

 Output: